1

 其後河東守番系言:「漕從山東西,歲百餘萬石,更砥柱之限,敗亡甚多,而亦煩費。 穿渠引汾溉皮氏、汾陰下,引河溉汾陰、蒲阪下,度可得五千頃。 五千頃故盡河壖棄地,民茭牧其中耳,今溉田之,度可得穀二百萬石以上。 穀從渭上,與關中無異,而砥柱之東可無復漕。」 天子以為然,發卒數萬人作渠田。 數歲,河移徙,渠不利,則田者不能償種。 久之,河東渠田廢,予越人,令少府以為稍入。

-Afterward, the governor of Hedong, Fan Xi, said: 'Transport from west of the mountains to the east amounts to more than a million shi per year.
-Passing the Dizhu limit causes much damage and loss, and it is also troublesome and costly.
-If we dig a canal to divert the Fen River to irrigate below Pishi and Fenyin, and divert the Yellow River to irrigate below Fenyin and Puban, we can estimate to obtain five thousand qing.
-These five thousand qing were formerly all abandoned land on the Yellow River bank, where the people cut grass and pastured among it.
-Now, if we irrigate fields there, we can estimate to obtain more than two million shi of grain.
-Grain going up the Wei will be no different from Guanzhong, and east of Dizhu there will be no need for transport again.'
-The Son of Heaven considered this to be so, and raised troops numbering tens of thousands to make canal fields.
-After several years, the Yellow River shifted, the canal was no longer beneficial, and then the field workers could not repay the seed.
-After a long time, the Hedong canal fields were abandoned, given to the Yue people, and the Shao Fu was ordered to use them as grain income.
+Later Fan Xi, governor of Hedong, said, “Transport moving west from east of the mountains amounts to more than a million shi each year.
+It must pass the hazards of Dizhu, where much is lost and costs are burdensome.
+If canals are cut to draw the Fen River down to irrigate the land below Pishi and Fenyin, and to draw the Yellow River down to irrigate the land below Fenyin and Puban, we estimate that five thousand qing of fields can be obtained.
+All five thousand qing are abandoned riverbank lands, where the people do little more than cut fodder and pasture animals.
+If irrigated and farmed, we estimate they could yield more than two million shi of grain.
+The grain could travel up the Wei like grain from Guanzhong, and east of Dizhu there would no longer be any need for transport.”
+The Son of Heaven approved and mobilized tens of thousands of soldiers to create canal-irrigated fields.
+After several years, the Yellow River shifted, the canal became useless, and the farmers could not recover their seed grain.
+After a long interval, the Hedong canal-fields were abandoned and assigned to people from Yue, and the Privy Treasury was ordered to count them as added revenue.

 9